flying-huckleberry/Unlock-Aircraft-Liveries/README.txt

 F-5E-3 has a livery folder with cryllic text, which breaks OVGME's ZIP file extraction.

-The folder has been renamed to 'FI HAvllv11', and all its assets have been copied to ensure the livery is always available.

-When playing as FINLAND in an F-5E, that livery will appear TWICE in the rearm/refuel livery selection dropdown.
+The folder and livery are ignored in this mod, so that when playing as anyone other than FINLAND in an F-5E, that livery will NOT appear in the rearm/refuel livery selection dropdown.

 ---------------------------------------------